SIGMA Team Documents

 Organisation of the drive

-So far, the drive is typically organised by name of the organisation and material within their collection.
+The drive is typically organised by name of the organisation and material within their collection.
 We try to keep things in tidy folders that are about the size of each task.
-MB generally uses the name of the organisation; JPA likes to use an ISIL (ISO 15511) when one exists and invent ISIL-like codes where one doesn’t.
+MB generally uses the name of the organisation; JPA likes to use an ISIL (ISO 15511).

 The files in the sub-directories may be named in all sorts of ways,